vainexio/Ian-Portfolio/replit.md

 This is a fully immersive and editable programmer's portfolio website for Ian Iglipa.
 It serves as a comprehensive showcase of his work, achievements, skills, background information, and other portfolio details in a visually engaging, glassmorphism-styled design.
 The application features a single-page layout with smooth scrolling navigation, interactive 3D elements, and modern animations to create an immersive user experience.

-**Latest Enhancement (Aug 14, 2025)**: Added extensive interactive easter eggs and hidden elements throughout the portfolio including floating code symbols, draggable rubber duck debugger, secret developer console (Ctrl+Shift+J), achievement system, matrix rain effect (Ctrl+Alt+M), hidden click zones, motivational messages, and scroll-based secrets.
-All enhancements preserve the original project card design while keeping the optional sound effects system.
+**Latest Update (Aug 14, 2025)**: Cleaned up the portfolio by removing all easter eggs and interactive hidden elements (including floating code symbols, rubber duck debugger, developer console, achievement system, matrix effects, and hidden click zones) for a more professional and streamlined presentation.

 ## User Preferences